 How heavy should lateral raises be?

 Lighter than you think.
 The medial deltoid is a small muscle, and lateral raises use a long lever arm that multiplies the effective load.
-Most men start with 10-15 lb dumbbells, most women with 5-8 lbs.
+Most men start with 10-15 lb dumbbells, most women with 5-8 lb.
 If you need to swing or use momentum to get the weight up, drop down.
 Form and time under tension matter far more than weight on this exercise.

 Should I go above shoulder height on lateral raises?